-Hundreds killed in Sierra Leone mudslide: vice president
+More than 200 killed in Sierra Leone as mudslide sweeps away homes

 Mudslides and floods are fairly common during the rainy season in West Africa, where deforestation and poor town planning has put residents at risk.

-Additional reporting by Umaru Fofana, Writing by Nellie Peyton; Editing by Janet Lawrence
+Additional reporting and writing by Nellie Peyton; Editing by Janet Lawrence